What is EPSDT and what does it mean?

 - Immunizations (shots): Your child’s doctor will give your child any shots they need.
 Your child needs many shots during their childhood to keep them protected from diseases.

 - Screenings: Your child’s doctor will check for health problems like lead poisoning and other conditions and diseases.

 What is the difference between well child checkups and EPSDT?

 A well child checkup is a visit to the doctor when your child is not sick.
 The doctor makes sure your child is growing and developing normally during a well child checkup.
-EPSDT is a list of what the doctor should be doing during the visit to make sure they are growing and developing normally.
-The services that your child needs at a well child checkup depend on their age.
+EPSDT is a list of what the doctor should be doing during the visit to make sure the child is growing and developing normally.
+The services that your child needs at a well child checkup will depend on their age.

 What is your role as a parent?